sahahn/parc_scaling/docs/estimate_powerlaw.md

 # Estimate Powerlaw

+The power law relationship that we are interested in studying within this work is one between [mean rank](./results_intro#mean-rank) and parcellation size.
-A trait of powerlaw like distributions, especially those noted within this work, are that they only exist or are observed within a certain range.
+A key trait of [powerlaw distributions](https://en.wikipedia.org/wiki/Power_law), especially those noted within this work, are that they only exist or are observed within a certain range.
 That is to say, their exists a region of parcellation sizes in which a relationship might hold, but this will not extend infinitely.
 For example let's consider the figure from [Intro to Results](./results_intro.html) which shows the log10-log10 results from the [Elastic-Net](./ml_pipelines#elastic-net.html) and [randomly generated parcellations](./parcellations#random-parcellations).
 A line of best fit is included according to an [ordinary least squares (OLS) regression](./results_intro#modelling-results), formula log10(Mean Rank) ~ log10(Size).